A Neuroscientist Debunks 5 Lies About Happiness That Can Lead to Depression

 Drinking cocktails, wine, or beer may give you a quick buzz, but it has lasting side effects that drain happiness.
-Having just one to seven drinks a week shrinks the brain, according to a brain-imaging study in JAMA Neurology.
+Having just one to seven drinks a week shrinks the brain, according to a brain-imaging study2 in JAMA Neurology.
 Alcohol can also impair decision-making, which can mess up your career, relationships, and health—a recipe for unhappiness.
 While it's possible for some to consume alcohol in moderation, you shouldn't rely on it as a mood booster or regulator.

 Lies of happiness No. 4: Marijuana makes you happier.

 People who smoke pot often say they love how it gives them a case of the giggles and feelings of euphoria.
 But I've found those effects are coupled with a downside.
 Our brain-imaging work at Amen Clinics shows that marijuana causes premature aging of the brain and decreases cerebral blood flow, which is a sign of an unhealthy and unhappy brain.
-Using marijuana as an adolescent or teen heightens the risk of unhappiness as a 2019 review points to an increased risk of depression and suicide in young adulthood.
+Using marijuana as an adolescent or teen heightens the risk of unhappiness as a 2019 review points to an increased risk of depression and suicide3 in young adulthood.

 Lies of happiness No. 5: Sweet treats and desserts—any sugar—make you happier.

 Eating sweets can provide a momentary feeling of bliss, but it steals happiness in the long run.
 What makes sugar such an unhappy food?
 In addition to being pro-inflammatory and addictive, it is associated with depression, as well as dementia, diabetes, and obesity.
 Where's the happiness in those?
 As with alcohol, it's possible to enjoy dessert in moderation.
 Just be sure to tune into your hunger cues and be mindful of using food as a way to regulate your emotions.